 We began our journey in Milan, where the 2015 Expo is winding down a several month stint outside the city.
 With an emphasis on sustainability and biodiversity and a special focus on how food and food systems support our global future, the Expo was like an educational Epcot Center on steroids.
 Each country, invited to participate and given no specific instructions other than the overall focus and spatial constraints, brought their A-game in representing themselves.
 Architecture buffs would marvel at the absolutely extraordinary structures built to house each country’s variation on a theme-the straw lotuses flanking the Vietnamese pavilion, the dry stucco of the Middle Eastern countries, and the rah-rah Americana of our own.

-The American pavilion emphasized the methods our country will focus on in the coming years in order to help create sustainable food systems.
-Our friendly guide, an intern with the state department, shared the emphases: food security and farming and policy and industry, nutrition and cooking an research.
+The American pavilion emphasized the methods our country will focus on in the coming years to help create sustainable food systems.
+Our friendly guide, an intern with the state department, shared the emphases: food security and farming and policy and industry, nutrition and cooking, and research.
 Food trucks parked outside serving regional American street food.
-A series of short, fun videos walked folks from around the world through the American food traditions that perhaps go unnoticed in the rest of the world, in favor of our more popular food brands (there was, in fact, a whole McDonalds pavilion, as if they were their own sovereign state of fries).
+A series of short, fun videos walked folks from around the world through the American food traditions that perhaps go unnoticed in the rest of the world, in favor of our more popular food brands (there was, in fact, a whole McDonalds pavilion, as if they were their sovereign state of fries).
 The coolest feature, and indicative of the future food trends sprinkled throughout the content of the Expo, was an entire exterior wall devoted to a patchworked vertical garden, great swaths of kale and hot peppers and cherry tomatoes, the seeds sent from Michelle Obama’s garden and grown there in Italy.
+Usually, vertical gardens are found with different types of ferns and other indoor plants, but here we have edible veggies growing on the wall.
 Here’s to small footprint farming with great potential for the future!

 No rest for the weary when you’re in Italy.
 In the early morning mist, we passed from Lombardy to Emilia Romagna, our sights set on two out of the holy trifecta: Parmigiano Reggiano and Prosciutto di Parma.
 To watch Parmigiano Reggiano be made and aged is like a glimpse into history.
 Copper cauldrons lined up in the make room, the hanging smell of whey in the air, great triton-like tools with a wired globe on the end, carefully thrust in an out of coagulating curd at just the right time, with just the right amount of force.
 And then, wheels on wheels on wheels, just casually sitting there on row after row of shelving to the ceiling.
 Tens of thousands of them, like ingots in a vault (and the perfect backdrop for many a hairnet-clad selfie).
 Giant crumbles of a cheese that hasn’t seen the light of day for two years-there’s no better breakfast.